Shar La Porte

-Nicole is a recently graduated nurse midwife, women’s health nurse practitioner, and certified lactation counselor.
+Nicole is a certified nurse midwife, women’s health nurse practitioner, and certified lactation counselor.
 She joined the team at Midwifery Care NYC as a birth assistant in September 2015 and as a staff nurse in May 2016.

 Since completing the Graduate Entry Prespecialty in Nursing (GEPN) program at Yale University’s School of Nursing, obtaining her RN in August 2015, and graduating with her MSN in Women’s Health and Nurse-Midwifery from the same program in May 2017, Nicole has been excited to continue her work as a staff nurse with MCNYC in addition to working as midwife in Morristown, NJ.
 Nicole has supported women in home, birth center, and hospital settings throughout her career as a nurse and midwife.
-She also counts herself lucky to be a recent MCNYC client, having given birth to her first child, Eudora Jane, in July 2017.
+She also counts herself lucky to be a MCNYC client, having given birth to her first child, Eudora Jane, in July 2017.

 Nicole holds a MA in International Affairs from the New School, BA in Human Rights and Political Studies from Bard College, and worked in policy and advocacy for five years at Doctors Without Borders/Médecins Sans Frontières (MSF) prior to starting her nursing career.
 She also served as a birth and postpartum doula in New York City before becoming a midwife.
 She currently lives in Brooklyn, NY and grew up in rural Vermont.